Bianca J. Baldridge

 211 Education Building

-Bianca J. Baldridge is an Assistant Professor in the department of Educational Policy Studies at the University of Wisconsin, Madison.
-She earned her PhD in Sociology and Education from Columbia University-Teacher’s College.
-Her scholarship explores the socio-political context of community-based youth work and afterschool education.
-Bianca’s research critically examines the confluence of race, class, and gender, and their impact on educational reforms that shape community-based spaces that engage youth of color.
-She explores the organizational and pedagogical practices employed by youth workers/community-based educators amidst neoliberal education restructuring.
-Her recent book, with Stanford University Press, Reclaiming Community: Race and the Uncertain Future of Youth Work, examines how market-based reforms and whiteness, with its emphasis on privatization and accountability, undermines Black community-based organizations’ efforts to support comprehensive youth development opportunities.
-As a National Academy of Education/Spencer Foundation Postdoctoral Fellow, Bianca’s current research studies how racial discourse shapes community-based spaces that engage Black youth in predominantly white cities that espouse a liberal and progressive ethos.
-Bianca’s research has been published in the American Educational Research Journal, Review of Research in Education, Teachers College Record, and Race, Ethnicity, and Education.
-Bianca’s experiences as a community-based youth worker in domestic and international contexts continues to inform her research in profound ways.
+Bianca J. Baldridge is an associate professor in the department of educational policy studies at the University of Wisconsin–Madison.
+As a sociologist of education, Dr. Baldridge explores the socio-political context of community-based youth work and afterschool education.
+Dr. Baldridge’s research critically examines the confluence of race, class, and gender, and how they impact educational reforms that shape community-based spaces that engage Black and Latinx youth in the U.S. She explores the organizational and pedagogical practices employed by youth workers amid neoliberal education restructuring.
+Dr. Baldridge’s book, Reclaiming Community: Race and the Uncertain Future of Youth Work, examines how market-based reforms (with their emphasis on privatization and accountability), race, and paternalism work together to undermine Black community-based organizations’ efforts to support comprehensive youth development opportunities.
+Her book received the 2019 American Educational Studies Association Critic’s Choice Book Award.
+With the support of the National Academy of Education/Spencer Foundation Postdoctoral Fellowship program, Dr. Baldridge studied how, in predominantly white cities that espouse a liberal and progressive ethos, racial discourse shapes community-based spaces that engage Black youth.

 - M Ed Sociology and Education, Columbia University, Teacher’s College, 2007